-One of my friends just got the DVD few days back and I was kind of zoomed it on a Saturday afternoon with my TV set.
-The movie The Frozen is a kind of formulaic with few twists that are not alien to me.
+One of my friends just got the DVD a few days back and I was kind of zoomed in on a Saturday afternoon with my TV set.
+The movie The Frozen is a kind of formulaic with few twists that are not alien to us.

-Nevertheless, The Frozen is a decent thriller which could have been much better if it had some original elements.
-For those who are looking this as a horror film, you may find yourself disappointed in the end.
+Nevertheless, the film is a decent thriller that could have been much better if it had some original elements.
+For those, who are looking at this as a horror film, you may find yourself disappointed in the end.

-Well, just to shed some light on the storyline here it is: A young couple Mike (Seth David Mitchell) and Emma (Brit Morgan) planned it wrong for an adventure-filled time in a snowy mountain that seems a bit crazy idea for anyone during winters and that too miles away from home.
+Well, just to shed some light on the storyline: a young couple Mike (Seth David Mitchell) and Emma (Brit Morgan) planned it wrong for an adventure-filled time in a snowy mountain that seems a bit crazy idea for anyone during winters and that too miles away from home.

-As they wait for help to come, they not only struggle to find their way out but also meet strange characters including a mysterious hunter (played by Noah Segan) keeping eye on them every now and then, and a ghost element that together turns their whole adventure into horror with such precarious situation.
+As they wait for help, they not only struggle to find their way out but also meet strange characters including a mysterious hunter (played by Noah Segan), keeping eye on them every now and then, and a ghost element that together turns their whole adventure into horror with a such precarious situation.

 Soon after their accident, Emma begins to see a man with a gun which she tries to tell Mike, but he thinks Emma is just scared.

 Thereafter, Mike goes missing and never returns, while Emma desperately tries to search for him.
 On her way, she even finds a pool of blood and thought the hunter must have killed Mike.

 Till this time, you might have got some idea of what exactly is happening in The Frozen.
 If not, please watch it!